remiteeple/your-first-minute-on-a-server/README.md

 ## Disabling IPv6

-IPv6 currently poses a huge attack surface to most existing machines that are internet connected.
+IPv6 currently poses a huge attack surface to most existing machines that are internet-connected.
 As such disabling IPv6 entirely is a suitable option in some cases.
 While entirely dependant on the purpose of the server, it is recommended to disable IPv6 communications unless they are vital to hosting.

 To disable IPv6 we first open the `/etc/sysctl.conf` file: